-The town of the French Riviera is a place characterized by a beautiful old town and an incredible myriad of museums among the immense spaces of the modern city.
-Beautiful walks await you among its immense squares, green spaces and beautiful alleys.
-And, of course, the prestigious Promenade des Anglais, where the view extends from Cap Ferrat to Cap d'Antibes: the splendid seafront, incredibly wide, among wonderful flowerbeds and incredible hotels.
+The town of the French Riviera is a place characterized by a splendid historic center, and an incredible myriad of museums, among the immense spaces of the modern city.
+Beautiful walks await you among its immense squares, green spaces and splendid alleys.
+And of course the prestigious Promenade des Anglais, where the view stretches from Cap Ferrat to Cap d'Antibes: the splendid, incredibly wide promenade, between wonderful flower beds and incredible hotels.

 HOW TO GET

-TheNice-Cote d'Azur international airport, is located at the end of the long Promenade des Anglais, just 6 km from the center.
-It is well connected, with direct flights, with the main European and extra-European destinations.
+TheNice-Cote d'Azur international airport, it is located at the end of the very long Promenade des Anglais, just 6 km from the center.
+It is well connected, with direct flights, to the main European and non-European destinations.